(includes Waterloo Creek and Myall Creek massacres)

 Constantine had been part of the original crew ex-London and apparently the only one of the other four survivors known to Ireland’s family.
 He must have given an account of himself that satisfied George Ireland.

-Father and son did visit Drew and Worthington as promised, and the two men were so angry at the way Gledstanes had treated their only surviving employee, they took Ireland’s case to the Lord Mayor at Mansion House.
+Father and son did visit Drew and Worthington as promised, and the two men were so angry at the way Gledstanes had treated their only surviving employee from the Charles Eaton murders, they took Ireland’s case to the Lord Mayor at Mansion House.
 In addition, they wanted to generate enough public outcry to encourage proper nautical surveys of the Torres Strait.
 Overall, their motives were honourable.
 Eliza Fraser, however, got there first.

 Mayor Kelly agreed to enquire into her circumstances and she appeared before him at Mansion House on 23 August.
 Also present was John Curtis, a reporter from The Times.
 Curtis had already written a hasty account of the Charles Eaton story, compiled from reports received from Sydney and other sources, but needed an interview with Ireland to complete it.
 At the same time, he was following the stories on the Stirling Castle shipwreck and was already interviewing Eliza Fraser and some of the crew.
 They were cooperative and provided him with plenty of original, unpublished material for his book.
 Mrs Fraser, as she was still calling herself, presented a deposition at Manor House that made sensational copy.
 It was well reported in the English press and there is no denying that the circumstances of her shipwreck and survival were harrowing.
 Her story, however, had elements that were similar Ireland’s own.
 Michael Alexander, in his book Mrs. Fraser on the Fatal Shore (1971), points out one deliberate fabrication in her Mansion House testimony.
 She described the fate of one of the seamen, James Major, who had been aboard the pinnace when it separated from the main party in the long boat, and whose fully-clothed body was later found in the ashes of a campfire that he may have rolled into while asleep.
 According to Mrs Fraser, however: